Skip to main content

 {Rate} * {Quantity}

-{Rate} | A variable value of the user input for field name 'Rate'
+{Rate} | A variable value of the user input for the field name 'Rate'

 * | An operator to apply multiplication

-{Quantity} | A variable value of the user input for field name 'Quantity'
+{Quantity} | A variable value of the user input for the field name 'Quantity'

 Click 'Ok' to continue.

-7. In the table footer and under the cell below 'Basic Price ($)' in 5th column, we will calculate the sum of all values of 'Basic Price ($)' depending on the number of products entered, their price and quantity.
+7. In the table footer and under the cell below 'Basic Price ($)' in the 5th column, we will calculate the sum of all values of 'Basic Price ($)' depending on the number of products entered, their price and quantity.

-To do this, add a new 'Calculated Value' field named 'Total_Basic_Price' and label as 'Total Basic Price ($)'.
-Here, click on the icon and go to 'Calculated Field' tab in the next popup screen.
+To do this, add a new 'Calculated Value' field named 'Total_Basic_Price' and label 'Total Basic Price ($)'.
+Here, click on the icon and go to the 'Calculated Field' tab in the next popup screen.

 Under the 'Calculations' option, select the field name 'Basic_Price' then click 'Add Sum'.